-The Reimagine New England Suite is a limited edition of four separate portfolios of a dozen 24x30 inch prints, each with its poem printed on the interleaf.
-With the size, the effect remains sharply true to a wonderful photographic realism at the viewing distance, while the choice of fine art Epson Exhibition Fiber Paper invites closer inspection for the more painterly “brush-work”.
+The Reimagine New England Suite is a limited edition portfolio of forty-eight 24x30 inch prints, each with its original poem printed on the interleaf.
+With the size, the effect remains sharply true to a wonderful photographic realism at the viewing distance, while the choice of fine art Epson Exhibition Fiber Paper invites a closer inspection for the more painterly “brush-work”.
 The FujiFilm Velvia of the originals contributes the mellow intensity of an Impressionist's palette.
 Individual prints are also available, and in a 24x36 size too.
 An Epson Legacy Baryta paper is used here for its extraordinarily lustrous surface enhancing the image's presence at this size.
 Both sizes are mat framed by the gallery at 30x40 with a variety of frames selected to give homage to their plein air roots.